bepaald/signalbackup-tools/README.md

 ### Requirements

-Current stable released versions of
+To compile this project, current stable released versions of the following are needed:
 - a c++ compiler supporting at least the c++17 standard (tested with [GCC](https://gcc.gnu.org) 13.1.1 and [Clang](https://clang.llvm.org) 15.0.7, also tested and working with a few older compiler versions)
 - [OpenSSL](https://www.openssl.org/) (tested with 3.1.1, but should also work with 1.1 versions).
 - [SQLite3](https://www.sqlite.org/) (tested with 3.42.0)